Randi Oakes

-Betty Lee "Randi" Oakes (born August 19, 1951) is an American actress and fashion model.
+Randi Oakes is an American actress and fashion model.
 Active in the 1970s and early 1980s, she is probably best known for her role as Officer Bonnie Clark on the television series CHiPs, a role she played from 1979 to 1982.
 After marrying actor Gregory Harrison in 1980, she retired from acting after the birth of her first child in 1985.

 Early life

-Oakes was born in Sumner, Iowa, and grew up in tiny Randalia, Iowa.
-While in high school, she went to Des Moines, Iowa, twice a week to attend modeling school.
+Oakes was born in Sumner, Iowa and grew up in Randalia, Iowa.
+While in high school, she went to Des Moines, Iowa twice per week to attend modeling school.
 Oakes was named Miss Iowa Model of the Year and moved to New York City with a modeling contract at age 17.
 She quickly became one of the top fashion models in the United States.
 While modeling, she was in a relationship with pro football star Joe Namath for seven years and was sometimes referred to as "Joe's fiancee".
 Oakes began a shift from modeling to acting when, at the age of 23, she overheard one model tell another, "You know, you're kind of a young Randi Oakes."